 Reform is long overdue!

 As you read the article, note the author is very much pedalling the agrochemical industry perspective.
-However, increasingly, real farmers are becoming concerned - see item
+He makes no attempt to offer any balance whatsoever.

 The farmer also proposes his solution and signals that farmers need help.